OpenNeuroDerivatives/ds000220-fmriprep/logs/CITATION.md

 For aCompCor, three probabilistic masks (CSF, WM and combined CSF+WM) are generated in anatomical space.
-The implementation differs from that of Behzadi et al. in that instead of eroding the masks by 2 pixels on BOLD space, the aCompCor masks are subtracted a mask of pixels that likely contain a volume fraction of GM.
+The implementation differs from that of Behzadi et al. in that instead of eroding the masks by 2 pixels on BOLD space, a mask of pixels that likely contain a volume fraction of GM is subtracted from the aCompCor masks.
 This mask is obtained by dilating a GM mask extracted from the FreeSurfer's *aseg* segmentation, and it ensures components are not extracted from voxels containing a minimal fraction of GM.
 Finally, these masks are resampled into BOLD space and binarized by